sgsfak/ocgeo_fdw/README.md

 as many API requests as rows in the `users` table.

 **Note: This may result in a large number of API requests sent in quick succession.
-The FDW currently does not perform any throttling according to the user's plan, so make sure that your current plan allows this.
-To check this, you need to have an estimate of the request latency and of course the current limits on your plan.
-For the latter, see the `ocgeo_stats` function described bellow.**
+The FDW performs a rate limiting mechanism to make sure that the maximum number of API calls per second do not exceed the user's plan, as configured by the `USER MAPPING`.
+But it currently does not perform any throttling with respect to the maximum number of calls *per day*.
+To make sure that even this limitation is respected, you can use the `ocgeo_stats` function described bellow.**

 If such command is used frequently, it may be a good idea to create a [`materialized` view](https://www.postgresql.org/docs/current/static/rules-materializedviews.html):